kstg4cnkwh-netizen/BoatRun-analysis/BoatRun_README_v6.md

 That metric is Pro-only.
 The tile stays visible so you can see what's there.

 **Drive sync failing**
-Check you're signed in (☁ button).
+Check Drive is connected (☁ button).
 Pending sessions retry automatically when the connection comes back.
 Export JSON as a backup if it keeps failing.

 **Session missing from the phone**
 HOME → LOG → ☁ Restore from Drive.